 We forget childhood

 Childhood for many is an extremely difficult period, and as such, is often best forgotten.
 The problem being, if we forget the past, we’re likely to repeat it.
-In fact, the unconscious mind will make a point of drawing us into similar situations, over and over again, in an attempt to clear up any unfinished business we harbour.
+In fact, the unconscious mind will make a point of drawing us into similar situations, over and over again, in an attempt to clear up unfinished business.

 Becoming aware of this enables us to start setting firm boundaries.
 The individual in our story has become aware of his tendency to allow others to offload their negative emotional baggage, and how this, is a repeat of childhood abuse.
 Fear is involved; the fear that when he confronts the situation he will be disliked.
 It’s only now he feels comfortable in his own skin, and understands how to be alone, is he able to stop the abuse.
 In addition to this, and most startlingly, he feels it’s safe to start properly listening again.